-With page speed being a ranking factor for Google, we’re living in an era where it’s inconceivable to run a website and not taking care of its performance.
+With page speed being a ranking factor and the Google Page Experience Update rolling out, we’re living in an era where it’s inconceivable to run a website and not take care of its performance.

 If you think that this is too much to bear, and you don’t have time to keep up with Google’s recommendations, web performance optimization techniques, and so on: we feel you, but we’ve got your back!

-In this blog post, we’ll see how you can easily optimize your Elementor site, and improve its speed.
+In this blog post, you’ll discover how you can easily optimize your Elementor site and improve its speed.
 We’ll do so by using one of the best premium cache plugins for WordPress: WP Rocket.

 Why Should You Care About Your Site’s Speed?

-Moreover, if you run an e-commerce site, keep in mind that a one-second delay in mobile loading time can affect your conversion rates by up to 20%.
+Moreover, if you run an e-commerce site, keep in mind that the first 5 seconds of page load time impact the most on conversion rates.

 Luckily, the answer is no. Running a fast website is not as difficult as it sounds, but it’s fundamental to have the best optimization tools within reach.